Herbert Smith Freehills (London)

-Pay and standard of work are all at Magic Circle levels, although there are some grumbles that the firm is slow to match competitors' rates.
+Standard of work is at Magic Circle levels, although with regard to pay there are grumbles that the firm is slow to match competitors' rates.
 Interestingly, while the assistants’ up-to-30%-of-salary bonus is based mainly on chargeable hours, a fifth of it is awarded for business development and work in the community.
 Trainees are allocated a partner as mentor as soon as they start, and are appraised twice during each seat.
 After qualification, fee earners are appraised twice a year.

 We’ve heard praise for the “diverse mix of people” – it was the first top ten firm to monitor the progress of ethnic minority staff, and it’s introduced flexible and part-time working to help retain more female solicitors.
 In 2006 it appointed a full time diversity manager - the first such position at a City firm.
-And a junior associate agrees that HSF "is committed to diversity", though "whether they hit their targets, and what will happen if they don't, is another question".
+A junior associate agrees that HSF "is committed to diversity", though "whether they hit their targets, and what will happen if they don't, is another question".
 In common with most (all?) firms, there's still a long way to go.
-A trainee claims it's "almost as white-boy as Slaughter and May" and, says asenior associate, "there is a tendency to pack women returning from maternity leave straight off on long client secondments.
+A trainee claims it's "almost as white-boy as Slaughter and May" and, says a senior associate, "there is a tendency to pack women returning from maternity leave straight off on long client secondments.
 We get the hint - the firm suggests that we move in house..."

 There is praise also for excellent cooperation and cross-selling between departments (although divisions are extremely disparate – “The corporate associates work twice as hard as the other areas of the firm and the bonus is not good enough to make up for the fact your real estate colleagues flounce out at 5.30pm”).
 The hours, while tough ("Corporate associates regularly expected to work 85 hour weeks"), are generally thought to be slightly down on the Magic Circle.
 There also seems to be a good “general buzz in the office”, so perhaps Herbies’ bizarre and tortuous training contract application form works after all.